Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Connect multiple volumes and stripe them with RAI.
 - [ ] Use the EBS volume as a root device.

-### Which features can be used to restrict access to data in 53?
+### Which features can be used to restrict access to data in S3?
 (Choose 2 answers)

-- [ ] Set an 53 ACL on the bucket or the object.
+- [x] Set an S3 ACL on the bucket or the object.
 - [ ] Create a Cloud Front distribution for the bucket.
-- [x] Set an 53 bucket policy.
+- [x] Set an S3 bucket policy.
-- [x] Enable IAM Identity Federation.
+- [ ] Enable IAM Identity Federation.
-- [ ] Use 53 Virtua l Hosting.
+- [ ] Use S3 Virtual l Hosting.

 ### You are in the process of creating a Route 53 DNS failover to direct traffic to two EC2 zones.
 Obviously, if one fails, you would like Route 53 to direct traffic to the other region.
 Each region has an ELB with some instances being distributed.
 What is the best way for you to configure the Route 53 health check?